 The CbC reporting requirement applies to Multinational Enterprise Groups (MNE Groups), being any group that includes two or more enterprises (including any PEs) the tax residence of which falls in two different jurisdictions, in respect of fiscal years starting on or after 1 January 2016.
 The Regulations apply for MNE Groups having a total consolidated group revenue of at least EUR 750 million (or an equivalent amount in local currency) during the fiscal year immediately preceding the reporting year.

 The Maltese tax regime does not contain thin capitalisation rules.
+However, reference should be made to the interest limitation rules set out in the Interest Expenses section above.

 Controlled foreign companies (CFCs)